Blackwoods (film): Plot

-Matt Sullivan (Patrick Muldoon) is haunted to the point of mental instability by his guilt over the death of a girl named Molly in a car crash he caused years ago.
+Matt Sullivan is haunted to the point of mental instability by his guilt over the death of a girl named Molly in a car crash he caused years ago.
 Driving drunk after an argument with his girlfriend, he was distracted by the car radio and fatally struck the girl as she crossed the road.

-Years later, Matt goes away for weekend with his new girlfriend Dawn (Keegan Connor Tracy) to the Blackwoods of Colorado.
+Years later, Matt takes his new girlfriend Dawn on a weekend trip to the Blackwoods of Colorado.
 During a stopover in a small town Matt and Dawn have lunch at a local diner, where he notices several of the locals staring oddly at the two of them.
-On the road, Matt is pulled over by Sheriff Harding (Michael Paré), who asks Matt who he is and what he is doing passing through the town.
-After Matt explains about his private getaway, Sheriff Harding lets him go.
+On the road, Matt is pulled over by Sheriff Harding, who asks Matt who he is and what he is doing passing through the town.
+After Matt explains about their weekend getaway, Sheriff Harding lets them go.

-Matt checks into a local motel where he interacts with the debauched motel clerk and owner Greg (Clint Howard), who tries to overcharge him for his room for the night.
-Later, after a wild session of lovemaking, Dawn goes for a walk.
+Matt checks into a local motel where he interacts with the debauched motel clerk and owner Greg, who tries to overcharge him for his room for the night.
+Later, after a wild session of sex, Dawn goes for a walk.
 While she is away a strange man with an axe comes into the motel room and attacks Matt, who escapes and calls the police.
 Sheriff Harding shows up and, after finding no one around, openly suspects Matt of having ulterior motives for visiting the Blackwoods, but without any hard evidence he cannot arrest him.
 Matt phones his friend Jim, telling him of Dawn's disappearance and asking for help before setting out to look for her.